Being an effective ally

 - Include LGBTIQ people in mission statements, affirmative action statements and policies.
 Create policies that explicitly state that harassment of LGBTIQ individuals is unacceptable.

-- Use fliers, brochures, posters and handbooks that take into account differences in sexual orientations.
+- Use fliers, brochures, posters and handbooks that take into account differences in sexualities.

 - In your office, have LGTBIQ friendly posters, buttons and books visible.

 - Devote equal training time to LGBTIQ issues.

 - Assume that there are LGBTIQ people (patrons, co-workers) who are wondering whether your workplace is safe for them.
 Provide safety by making clear your support of LGBTIQ people.

 - You become less locked into sex role stereotypes.

 - You increase your ability to have closer relationships with same-sex-attracted friends.